Skip to main content

 To insert the Data Table, select the corresponding icon and navigate to the asset you want to view.
 Then, drag the control into the display area.

-Figure 1 – PI Vision Menu
+Figure 1 – Widget icon

 When you release the mouse, the table is displayed with the same time range as the PI Vision display and an interval of 1 hour.